joustava/CarND-Traffic-Sign-Classifier-Project/README.md

 The initial learning rate is adapted by the AdamOptimizer throughout the learning process for each Weight in the network.
 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.

-> Accuracies based on the model saved in ./models/traffic-sign-model2.ckpt

-Model 2 results were:

-* training set accuracy 0.999
-* validation set accuracy 0.952
-* test set accuracy 0.947

-> Accuracies based on the model saved in ./models/traffic-sign-model3.ckpt

-My final model results were:

-* training set accuracy 0.999
-* validation set accuracy 0.975
-* test set accuracy 0.960

-A few iterations of learning showed that the initial (LeNet) network could not get higher than around 90% accuracy.
+A few iterations of training showed that the initial (LeNet) network could not get higher than around 90% accuracy.
 Adding extra fully connected layers brought the accuracy down, this also happend when adding normalization layers between the fully connected layers.
 Also dropout layers didn't seem to do much between the Convolutional Layers, an approach I tried based on reading where such layers can give some performance boost as long as the dropout rate is kept low.